-- New York At JFK we have a ground lease agreement which expires in 2030 for an aircraft maintenance hangar, an adjacent office, and warehouse facility, including a storage facility for aircraft parts.
+- New York At JFK, we have a ground lease agreement which expires in 2030 for an aircraft maintenance hangar, an adjacent office, and warehouse facility, including a storage facility for aircraft parts.
 These facilities accommodate our technical support and catering operations.
-We also lease a building from the PANYNJ which is mainly used for ground equipment maintenance work. - Boston We have a ground lease agreement which expires in 2022 for a building which includes an aircraft maintenance hangar and support space.
-We also have leases for facilities to accommodate our ground support equipment maintenance and catering operations. - Orlando We have a ground lease agreement for a hangar which expires in 2035.
+We also lease a building from the PANYNJ which is mainly used for ground equipment maintenance work. - Boston We have a ground and building lease agreement which expired in 2022 for an aircraft maintenance hangar and associated support space, and are actively negotiating an extension of that agreement.
+We also have separate leases for facilities to accommodate our ground support equipment maintenance and catering operations. - Orlando We have a ground lease agreement for a hangar which expires in 2035.
 We also occupy a training center, JetBlue University, with a lease agreement expiring in 2035 which we use for the initial and recurrent training of our pilots and inflight crewmembers, as well as support training for our technical operations and airport crewmembers.
 This facility is equipped with nine full flight simulators, nine flight training devices, three cabin trainers, a training pool, classrooms, and support areas.

-In 2015, we opened the Lodge at OSC which is adjacent to JetBlue University and is used for lodging our crewmembers when they attend training.
+In 2015, we opened the Lodge at Orlando Support Center ("OSC") which is adjacent to JetBlue University and is used for lodging our crewmembers when they attend training.